AngleProtocol/angle-docs/merkl/incentivizor-guide.md

     rewardToken: rewardTokenAddress,
     // Addresses to exclude from the distribution (or optionally addresses of the wrappers that are not automatically detected
     // by the script)
-    positionWrappers: ["0xa29193Af0816D43cF44A3745755BF5f5e2f4F170"],
+    positionWrappers: ['0xa29193Af0816D43cF44A3745755BF5f5e2f4F170'],
-    // Type of the wrappers (3=blacklisted addresses)
+    // Type of the wrappers (3=blacklisted addresses, 0=whitelisted addresses)
     wrapperTypes: [3],
-    // Amount of tokens to send for the WHOLE distribution
+    // Amount of tokens to send for the WHOLE distribution.
+The amount distributed per hour is `amount/numEpoch`
-    amount: parseEther("350"),
+    amount: parseEther('350'),
     // Proportion of rewards that'll be split among LPs which brought token0 in the pool during the time
     // of the distribution
     propToken0: 4000,